mmeganmcnamara/Data-Types-and-Naming-Conventions/README.md

 ```
 ### Short Circuit
 Short circuiting is when the program stops further evaluation of booleans as soon as the result is known. [^8]
 Logical operators, such as && and ||, are short-circuit operators.
+If a evaluates to true, true is returned without evaluating b